jumski/alle_api/README.md

 ## You need Redis!

-Make sure your redis connection is available under `Redis.current`
+Make sure your redis connection is available under `Redis.current`.
+It is used to keep session handle and expire it after given time.
+Sidekiq jobs rely on host app sidekiq's configuration.

 ## Ruby 1.9 only

-Sorry folks, time to upgrade!

 ## Instalation